sergeystets/vladex/README.md

 # Vladex
-Vladex is fast, realiable and secure instant massager for Android OS which supports both messages and video calls.
+Vladex is fast, realiable and secure instant massager for Android supporting both messages and video calls.

+Vladex is written in [Kotlin](https://kotlinlang.org).